 I wrote last year about No-Mad when they launched their green charpoi.
 The brainchild of Anuj Kothari and designer Valerie Barkowski, No-Mad quickly became one of my favourites with their striking textiles and bold use of colour (and quirky lookbooks) that became their earliest signature.

-For their latest collection for the table, however, they’ve gone soft so to speak, employing the best colours on the wheel - grey and pink and using more understated motifs, in which they creatively mix and match technique and results.
+For their latest collection for the table, however, they’ve gone soft so to speak, employing the best colours on the wheel - grey and pink and using more understated motifs, in which they creatively mix and match techniques and results.

 For instance, the Bindu print is inspired by the dots of bandhani or Gujarati tie and dye resist, but the motif is derived from the popular circle and star motifs of Ajrak-style blockprinting.
 The Bhumit print is inspired by Japanese Sashiko embroidery that employs a running stitch technique.
 For No-Mad’s table linens, both are created through screen printing.
 The other textile releases are former prints in the new hues.

 Personally I love the versatility of the whole collection.
 How the prints can be layered and coordinated without clashing as well as the ways they can be styled.
-They look equally at home dressed up and paired with fine china and glassware, as they do amongst chai tumblers and sustainable leaf plates.
+They look equally at home dressed up and paired with fine china and glassware, as they do amongst chai tumblers and leaf plates.